Representations of categories of finite relational structures and associated endomorphism monoids: Introduction

 \item If $\C = \FA$, the situation is reversed: every singular indecomposable standard module is projective.
 In this case, the above direct sum decomposition is no longer true, but we still have a triangular decomposition: there are no nonzero morphisms from $\mathscr{K}^{\mathrm{sing}}$ to $\mathscr{K}^{\mathrm{reg}}$.
 The singular part $\mathscr{K}^{\mathrm{sing}}$ coincides with the classical Dold--Kan category for $\OA$, while $\mathscr{K}^{\mathrm{reg}}$ is an inverse category whose endomorphism algebras of objects are one-dimensional.
 For a precise statement, see Theorem~\ref{DK for FA}. \end{itemize}

 Our final main result places the representation theory of $\C$ into a genuinely infinite-dimensional and structural framework.
-Explicitly, let $\mathscr{E} \leqslant \End(\Omega, \mathcal{R}_G)$ be an endomorphism monoid of the relational structure $(\Omega, \mathcal{R}_G)$ induced by the action (which might not be highly homogeneous) of a group $G$ on an infinite set $\Omega$.
+Explicitly, let $\mathscr{E} \leqslant \Omega^{\Omega}$ be a transformation monoid.
 We equip $\mathscr{E}$ with the topology of pointwise convergence.
 A $k\mathscr{E}$-module $M$ is said to be \emph{continuous} if the action of $\mathscr{E}$ on $M$ is continuous with respect to the discrete topology on $M$; it is \emph{uniformly continuous} if the action of $\mathscr{E}$ is uniformly continuous with respect to the natural uniform structure on $\mathscr{E}$ induced by pointwise convergence.